 Where to Stay in Seoul

-The centre of the city is split into several neighbourhoods that each have their own flavours and quirks.
+The centre of the city is split into several neighbourhoods.
+Each have their own flavours and quirks.
 Among the best to focus your search to are Jongno-gu, Insadong, Myeongdong, Gangnam and Hongdae.
-You’ll find the area of Itaewon popular among foreigners, but, truthfully, it’s a little grungy; personally, I’d stick to the other neighbourhoods.
-Here are few of the best hotels in Seoul:
+You’ll find the area of Itaewon popular among foreigners.
+Truthfully, it’s a little grungy.
+I’d highly recommend sticking to the other central neighbourhoods.

 - Hostel Vanilla 1 Dongdaemun: One of the best budget options in Seoul.
 Located in the central Jongno-Gu district, 5 minutes away from Dongdaemun Subway Station.